-The location (site) of 12 Moore Street is of historical significance due to its direct connection with the events of the 1916 Rising.
-The Witness Statements collected from Volunteers in the late 1940s refer to No. 12 Moore Street in their recounting of the evacuation from the GPO and the occupation of buildings on Moore Street during the final hours of the Rising.
-The Architectural Heritage Protection Guidelines for Planning Authorities state that the '...some events or associations may be so important that the place retains its significance regardless of subsequent alteration.'
-(2011, p.
-25).
-However, 12 Moore Street was substantially demolished and rebuilt circa 1975.
+The retained historic party walls, with infilled creep holes between 13 and 12 Moore Street and 13 and 14 Moore Street are of historical significance due to their direct connection with the events of the 1916 Rising, and in particular with the occupation of the terrace at Nos.10-25 Moore Street.
+The Architectural Heritage Protection Guidelines for Planning Authorities state that '...some events or associations may be so important that the place retains its significance regardless of subsequent alteration.'
+(2011, 25).